ARREYETTA14/Static-website-deployment-GithubAction/README.md

 # Static-website-deployment-GithubAction
-Automated Deployment of a Simple HTML using Github Action Action
+Automated Deployment of a Simple HTML using Github Action